 I have a degree in graphic design, so I was using Adobe software daily.
 From experience, I can firmly say that the Dvorak layout is not compatible with Adobe design software.
-The Adobe software I used forced you to use letters for tool shortcuts.
+The Adobe software I used forces you to use letters for tool shortcuts.
 Dvorak puts punctuation on the left hand, which is the side of the keyboard where the most frequent shortcuts are located.
-That means there are 4 keys (or 27% of the left half of the keyboard) that can not be reassigned to tool shortcuts.
-So my dream of reassigning all the keyboard shortcuts to their Dvorak equivalent was not possible.
+That means there are four keys (or 27% of the left half of the keyboard) that can not be reassigned to tool shortcuts.
+My original intention of reassigning all the keyboard shortcuts to their Dvorak equivalent was not possible.

-For the past 14 years my solution has been to be in QWERTY mode when using graphics software, and switch to Dvorak when I need to enter text.
+For the past 14 years, my solution has been to be in QWERTY when using graphics software and switch to Dvorak when I need to enter text.

-In Dvorak the C and V keys on the right side of the keyboard which is my mouse hand.
-If I want to copy and paste with one hand on the mouse I have to switch to QWERTY so I can paste with the other hand on the keyboard.
-I end up doing that a few times per day with text or files.
+In Dvorak the C and V keys are on the right side of the keyboard, which is my mouse hand.
+If I want to copy and paste with one hand on the mouse, I have to switch to QWERTY so I can paste with the other hand on the keyboard.
+I end up wanting to do that a few times per day with text or files.
 So that is another instance where I have to switch back to QWERTY.

-Leaving the keycaps on my keyboard in the QWERTY configuration creates shortcut confusion
+Leaving the keycaps on my keyboard in the QWERTY configuration while typing in Dvorak creates shortcut confusion

 I leave all my keycaps in the original QWERTY configuration.
-Mostly out of necessity since I use Microsoft ergonomic keyboards with certain keys that only fit into certain spots.
+This is mostly out of necessity because I use Microsoft ergonomic keyboards where the keys can not be moved.
 When I learned Dvorak, I could not look down to type because everything was still labeled in QWERTY.
 I learned Dvorak entirely by feel.
 That is great for touch typing.
-However, the consequence of this is that I can’t really tell you where on the keyboard certain letters are in Dvorak.
-It’s all muscle memory.
+However, the consequence of this is that I can’t really tell you where on the keyboard certain letters are in Dvorak because it’s all muscle memory instead of visual memory.

-Dvorak can also be annoying with games to.
-I’m okay with reconfiguring the keys for every game.
-I often don’t like the defaults anyway, but when a tool tip says “Press
+Dvorak can also be annoying with games too.
+I’m okay with reconfiguring the keyboard controls for every game I play; I often don’t like the defaults anyway, but when a tooltip says “Press

-' to use” it’s a little hard to tell if that if that glyph is a comma, apostrophe, or backtick (especially when the game uses a sci-fi font).
-To top it off, I also don’t remember where it is on the keyboard.
-Because again, muscle memory, and since my hand is off the home row and into the WASD position, I have no muscle memory at all for those keys.
+' to use” it’s a little hard to tell if that glyph is a comma, apostrophe, or backtick (especially when the game uses a sci-fi font).
+To top it off, I also don’t remember where it is on the keyboard because of muscle memory yet again.
+And because my hand is off the home row and into the WASD position, I have no muscle memory at all for those keys.
 So it’s a bit of a nightmare in some situations.

 What I learned from my experience with Dvorak

 Despite all the issues I had with Dvorak, it’s still way better than QWERTY.
-These little annoyances I’ve had over the decades of real-life every-day software use is worth not having wrist pain.
+These little annoyances I’ve had over the decades of real-life everyday software use are worth not having wrist pain.
 Dvorak?
 Colemak?
 Workman?
-It doesn’t matter a whole lot, just don’t use QWERTY if you are going to type for a living.
-But there are some things I would do differently had I had known better.
+It doesn’t matter a whole lot.
+Just don’t use QWERTY if you are going to type for a living.
+But there are some things I would do differently had I known better.

-- For graphic designers Dvorak is not a good choice.
-Interfaces and keyboard shortcuts are simply designed around QWERTY, so it’s best to use a keyboard layout that keeps the punctuation and ZXCVQW keys in their QWERTY positions.
+- For graphic designers, Dvorak is not a good choice.
+Interfaces and keyboard shortcuts are simply designed around QWERTY, so it’s best to use a keyboard layout that keeps the punctuation and the ZXCVQW keys in their QWERTY positions.

 - Sticking with QWERTY so that existing passwords are easier to type is no excuse not to switch.
-You should be using a password manager anyway.
+You should be using a password manager like Bitwarden anyway.

 In short, my life probably would have been a little bit easier had I learned Colemak instead of Dvorak.
-Of course I couldn’t have known that 14 years ago because Colemak was new.
+Of course, I couldn’t have known that 14 years ago because Colemak was new.
 Given all the annoyances with Dvorak, I’ve still had little motivation to switch keyboard layouts.
-The benefits of Dvorak is still far greater than a few inconveniences with how software is designed.
-Regardless, how my computing life could be improved by switching to Colemak has been something I think about from time to time.
+The benefits of Dvorak are still far greater than a few inconveniences with how software is designed.
+However, the ways my computing life could be improved by switching to Colemak has been something I think about from time to time.
 Deep down I knew Colemak would help, but I got more comfortable toggling between layouts and didn’t feel huge amounts of pressure to switch.

 Fast forward to December 2020